togashidm/Machine-Learning-ExerciseTracking/README.md

  $ MagnetBeltZ       : int  -313 -311 -305 -310 -302 -312 -311 -313 -312 -308 ...
   [list output truncated]
 ```
 From the initial 160, there are a total of 60 variables.
-We can still reduce the number of variables **_assuming_** that the prediction is not time and individual dependent.
+We can still reduce the number of variables **_assuming_** that the prediction is not time and individual dependent, that is, independent of the person and the time that the exercised was performed.
 Then, variables such as: *"UserName", "RawTimestampPart1", "RawTimestampPart2", "CvtdTimestamp", "NewWindow" and "NumWindow"* can be removed together with the index *"X"* variable:
 ```R
     library(dplyr)
     SelectData = select(NewTidyData1,-c(X:NumWindow))